Skip to main content

 What updates inventory?

 Inventory can be updated in Settle through manual inventory updates and through our WMS integration.
 All purchasing, receiving, and transferring updates, independent of source, will update inventory.
-Accounts that use a WMS should see if our Trackstar integration is right for you.
+Accounts that use a WMS should see if your system is one of our many supported Warehouse Management integrations.

 FAQs